jisaacks/GitGutter/README.md

 Default settings should not be modified, as they are overwritten when GitGutter updates.
 Instead, you should copy the relevant settings into GitGutter's user settings file.

+#### Non Blocking Mode
+By default, GitGutter runs in the same thread which can block if it starts to perform slowly.
+Usually this isn't a problem but depending on the size of your file or repo it can be.
+If you set `non_blocking` to `true` then GitGutter will run in a seperate thread and will not block.
+This does cause a slight delay between when you make a modification and when the icons update in the gutter.
+This is a ***Sublime Text 3 only feature***, ST2 users can turn off live mode if performance is an issue.

 #### Live Mode
 By default, GitGutter detects changes every time the file is modified.
 If you experience performance issues you can set it to only run on save by setting `live_mode` to `false`.